j-lgs/terraform-provider-talos/docs/resources/worker_node.md

 Required:

+- `route_metric` (Number) The priority of all routes received via DHCP.
+Must be castable to a uint32.

+Optional:

 - `ipv4` (Boolean) Enables DHCPv4 protocol for the interface.
 - `ipv6` (Boolean) Enables DHCPv6 protocol for the interface.
-- `route_metric` (Number) The priority of all routes received via DHCP.
-Must be castable to a uint32.

 <a id="nestedatt--devices--routes"></a>